 At least one domain controller.
 The Remote Access server and DirectAccess clients must be domain members.

 If some or all of your client computers are running Windows 7, you must use the Advanced Setup Wizard.
-The Getting Started Setup Wizard described in this document doesn't support client computers that are running Windows 7.
+The Getting Started Setup Wizard described in this document does not support client computers that are running Windows 7.
 See Deploy a Single DirectAccess Server with Advanced Settings for instructions on how to use Windows 7 clients with DirectAccess.

 Infrastructure and management server requirements:

-Below are the requirements for this scenario:
+There are a number of requirements for this scenario: